 If they were vaccinated at school between 2003 to 2006, their records are available but are not currently reflected on the Australian Immunisation Register (AIR).
 Please call the School Immunisation Program on 5124 1585 for assistance.

 If they were vaccinated at school before 2003, we no longer have these records due to the 2003 Canberra bushfires.
-If you retained a physical record of the immunisation, you are able to ask your GP to add this to the Australian Immunisation Register (AIR).
+If you retained a physical record of the immunisation, you are able to ask your family doctor or other immunisation provider to add this to the Australian Immunisation Register (AIR).